Algerian War: De Gaulle

 During this period in France, however, popular opposition to the conflict was growing, notably in the French Communist Party, then one of the country's strongest political forces, which supported the Algerian Revolution.
 Thousands of relatives of conscripts and reserve soldiers suffered loss and pain; revelations of torture and the indiscriminate brutality of the army against the Muslim population prompted widespread revulsion, and a significant constituency supported the principle of national liberation.
 By 1959, it was clear that the status quo was untenable and France could either grant Algeria independence or allow real equality with the Muslims.
 De Gaulle told an advisor: "If we integrate them, if all the Arabs and the Berbers of Algeria were considered French, how could they be prevented from settling in France, where the living standard is so much higher?
 My village would no longer be called Colombey-les-Deux-Églises but Colombey-les-Deux-Mosquées".

 International pressure was also building on France to grant Algeria independence.
 Since 1955, the UN General Assembly annually considered the Algerian question, and the FLN position was gaining support.
 France's seeming intransigence in settling a colonial war that tied down half the manpower of its armed forces was also a source of concern to its North Atlantic Treaty Organization allies.
-In a 16 September 1959, statement, de Gaulle dramatically reversed his stand and uttered the words "self-determination" as the third and preferred solution A Critical Evaluation of Charles De Gaulle's Handling... | 123 Help Me, which he envisioned as leading to majority rule in an Algeria formally associated with France.
+In a 16 September 1959 statement, de Gaulle dramatically reversed his stand and uttered the words "self-determination" as the third and preferred solution, which he envisioned as leading to majority rule in an Algeria formally associated with France.
 In Tunis, Abbas acknowledged that de Gaulle's statement might be accepted as a basis for settlement, but the French government refused to recognize the GPRA as the representative of Algeria's Muslim community.